 - Water – High throughput in your fuel distribution/delivery structure allows less time for water to settle before it is delivered into your distribution system.
 Therefore, water may enter the storage system through the delivered product.
-Fuel is usually delivered warm, once it cools, water will naturally condenses out and collect at the bottom of your fuel storage tank.
+Fuel is usually delivered warm, once it cools, water will naturally condense out and collect at the bottom of your fuel storage tank.
 Certain fuels are also more prone to attracting moisture.
 A fuel’s composition and temp affect the amount of water it can hold.
 The warmer the fuel, the more water it can hold in solution, when it is cooled, it will cause the water to be released and settle at the bottom of the storage tank.
-Open vents, low fill areas and sloped tank installations also contribute to water accumulation.
-In addition, water can also enter in damaged fill boxes, bad gaskets, loose fittings or plugs, spill buckets, and more.
+Open vents, low fill areas, and sloped tank installations also contribute to water accumulation.
+In addition, water can also enter damaged fill boxes, bad gaskets, loose fittings or plugs, spill buckets, and more.

 - Sludge – Build-up results from the breakdown of the fuel itself.
-This naturally occurs over time and may include externally introduced contaminates that can enter the tank during construction, maintenance or fuel delivery.
+This naturally occurs over time and may include externally introduced contaminants that can enter the tank during construction, maintenance, or fuel delivery.
 Contaminants such as salts in the water can cause your fuel to degrade and may be detrimental to system components or cause fuel additives, necessary for maintaining the quality of fuel, to leave and enter the water.
 If you have reddish, scaly, gritty deposits, this may indicate corrosion or silt introduction into your fuel storage tank.
 Black or brown deposits can indicate water has degraded the fuel.

 Traditional methods of monitoring your fuel storage tank for water or contamination may not be adequate for modern fuels today.
-Usually when water enters a tank, it settles to the bottom and is easy to identify through automatic tank gauge readings or dipping your tank with water finding paste.
+Usually, when water enters a tank, it settles to the bottom and is easy to identify through automatic tank gauge readings or dipping your tank with water finding paste.
 However, in fuels that contain an alcohol blend, and some biodiesel fuels, the water may combine with the fuel and make detection difficult.
-You need to check your fuel storage tank for water as frequently as possible, in fact some may do this daily.
+You need to check your fuel storage tank for water as frequently as possible, in fact, some may do this daily.
 You must remove all water found, check water bottoms for microbial contamination and treat with Biocide as needed.

 - Automatic tank gauging – auto systems with water monitoring capability are another option.
-However, the water sensors must be maintained to remain functional.
+However, water sensors must be maintained to remain functional.
 Recommended maintenance and inspection schedules: Tanks using automatic tank gauging with water level sensors should be monitored daily.
 If a tank shows water one day and not the next, it may be an indication that water has been absorbed into an alcohol blend fuel or bio-diesel.
 If inconsistent water levels are observed by the automatic tank gauging records, additional water paste or bottom sample investigation should occur.

 - Water Paste – Alcohol-compatible water paste on a gauge stick is a quick, easy, and inexpensive way to check for the presence of a water bottom in your storage tank.
 A variety of different water pastes have been developed to check for water in different fuels.
 Make sure that you are using the correct paste for the fuel.
 Special pastes to be used in ethanol fuels and biodiesel can be purchased from your fuel or fuel service provider.
-Read the directions provided with the paste to insure that you are using the paste per manufacturer specifications.
+Read the directions provided with the paste to ensure that you are using the paste per manufacturer specifications.
 Not properly following the use instructions may lead to false or missed detection.
 If the paste indicates spotty or inconsistent water detection, this may be a sign of suspended water or accumulated sludge residing in the tank.